 Oliviere D (2001) The Social Worker in Palliative Care – the ‘eccentric’ role.
 Progress in Palliative Care Vol 9 (6): 237-241.

 - The Association of Palliative Care Social Workers.

 - Core competencies for palliative care social work in Europe: an EAPC White Paper – Parts One and Two.
 Available to download from the EAPC website.
-(Scroll down to the end of the web page to download the articles).
+(EAPC members will need to log in to download the papers).

 - More posts about social work in palliative care are available on the EAPC Blog.

 - Contact David Oliviere by email.

 This post relates to ‘Social Work in Palliative Care: the influence of Elisabeth Earnshaw-Smith.
 Discovering people’s strengths and resources at the end of life’ by David Oliviere published in the January/February 2018 edition of the European Journal of Palliative Care (EJPC) (vol. 25 (1).
 The entire archive of the EJPC – from 1994 to 2018 – is now available to access free of charge.
 Register here http://www.haywardpublishing.co.uk/ejpc.aspx and then choose the year, issue and article.

 Read more posts relating to articles published in the European Journal of Palliative Care on the EAPC Blog.